itsmworkbench/knowledgearticles/modules/summarise/README.md

 ```

 This is how the application uses Apache Tika.
 At the moment
-you need to down load a jar from [Apache Tika](https://tika.apache.org/download.html) and put it
+you need to download a jar from [Apache Tika](https://tika.apache.org/download.html) and put it
 at the location specified in the `jar` field

 ```yaml